Conditional Object-Centric Learning from Video: Experiments

 \textbf{New objects and backgrounds}\quad We find that \modelname generalizes surprisingly well to settings with previously unseen objects and with new backgrounds at test time: there is no significant difference in both FG-ARI and mIoU metrics when evaluating \modelname with bounding box conditioning on evaluation sets of MOVi++ with entirely new objects or backgrounds.
 On an evaluation set where we provide both new backrounds and new objects at the same time, there is a drop of less than 2\% (absolute), see Figure~\ref{fig:genearlization_obj_bg}.
 Remarkably, a \modelname model trained on MOVi++ also transfers well to MOVi at test time.

 \paragraph{Part-whole segmentation} Our dataset is annotated only at the level of whole objects, yet we find anecdotal evidence that by conditioning at the level of parts during inference the model can in fact successfully segment and track the corresponding parts.
 Consider, for example the two \textit{green fists} in \Cref{fig:part-whole-segmentation} which in the dataset are treated as a single composite object.
 When conditioned with a single bounding box encompassing both fists (\textit{Whole}), or on two bounding boxes (\textit{Parts}), \modelname either segments and tracks either the composite object or the individual parts (see appendix for an additional example).
 This finding is remarkable for two reasons: Firstly, it shows that the model can (at least to some degree) generalize to different levels of granularity.
 This kind of generalization is very useful, since the notion of an object is generally task-dependent and the correct level of granularity might not be known at training time.
 Secondly, this experiments demonstrates a powerful means for interfacing with the model: rather than producing a single fixed decomposition, \modelname has learned to adapt its segmentation and processing of the video based on the conditioning signal.
-In fact, we believe that this way of learning a part-whole hierarchy only implicitly and segmenting different levels on demand is ultimately more flexible and tractable than trying to explicitly represent the entire hierarchy at once.
-In this example we used conditioning to communicate the desired level of object granularity at test time, but we hypothesize that it could also serve as an interface for other tasks such as visual search or directing attention.
-See \Cref{app:quantitative_reslts} for preliminary experiments about using conditioning to select and track only a subset of objects.
+We believe that this way of learning a part-whole hierarchy only implicitly and segmenting different levels on demand is ultimately more flexible and tractable than trying to explicitly represent the entire hierarchy at once.